addeldin/addeldin.github.io/_projects/narrative-and-text-generation-ai.md

 ---

 ## Description
-The "Narrative and Text Generation AI" activity engages students in a discussion about narrative and text generation AI, namely [AI Dungeon](https://beta.aidungeon.com/), a storytelling engine that involves the user interacting with ChatGPT.
+The "Narrative and Text Generation AI" activity engages students in a discussion about narrative and text generation AI, namely [AI Dungeon](https://beta.aidungeon.com/), a storytelling engine where the user interacts with ChatGPT via text input.
 Students play AI Dungeon as an assignment, and then the in-class discussion focuses on what kind of narrative—if it can be considered narrative at all—results from the interaction.
-Students are given introductory information about the technology behind ChatGPT and asked to relate the technology to their understanding of narrative and narrative thoery.
+Students are given introductory information about the technology behind ChatGPT and asked to relate the technology to their understanding of narrative and narrative theory.

 ## Links
  <p>To read an introduction to and context for this activity, along with the relevant instructional materials, please visit the <a href="https://github.com/addeldin/narrative-and-text-generation-ai">GitHub Repository</a>.</p>